 Have you wondered, in the heat of a battle, what you were really fighting about?
-It’s not usually what you say it is on the surface.
+When it comes to conflict in your marriage, it’s not usually the surface issue you’re discussing.
 The inner work begins the moment you are able to go beneath the surface and uncover what it is that really bothers you about what’s happening.

 My husband suggests that the best time to make an emotional decision is when you’re not emotional.
 He says you have to decide, when things are good, how to handle arguments.

 It is inevitable that in a relationship you will not always see eye-to-eye on every subject.
+There will be conflict in your marriage.
 Half of the battle in overcoming disputes is knowing how to have one in the first place.
 Again, with peace being the target, there are a few things to avoid when you are experiencing conflict:

 - Yelling to get your point across works for no one, ever.